guille/download_tv/README.md

 ### Pending shows

 download_tv version 2.5.0 persists the list of shows it can't find on a given execution (when connecting to MyEpisodes, not for single show or file downloads) and it will try to find them again on following executions.
 This list can be viewed by passing the -p flag to the tv binary.
 The list can be cleared with the --clear-pending option.

+### Filters

+download_tv version 2.5.5 adds the possibility of setting include/exclude filters for the automatic download of shows.

+Up until that version, the filters by default were excluding 1080p or 720p, as well as including PROPER or REPACK releases when available.
+From that version onwards, the user can specify in their configuration (`tv -c`) a list of words to include or exclude from their results.

+Please keep in mind that this is not a hard filter.
+The application will apply as many user-defined filters as possible **while still returning at least one result**.

 ### License